RamseyInHouse/scut/docs/content/entries/font-face.md

 If, for whatever reason, you do not want to include all of the default formats that are required for the far-far-back cross-browser compatibility (`eot`, `woff2`, `woff`, `ttf`, and `svg`), then include your own `$formats` list, e.g.:
 <pre class="language-scss"><code>@include scut-font-face("Arvo", "fonts/arvo-regular-webfont", $formats: woff ttf);</code></pre>

+If you have a font but don't have all the varieties, try Font Squirrel's [Webfont Generator](http://www.fontsquirrel.com/tools/webfont-generator).